miggens/Java/README.md

 This project functions as the REST data retrieval service for my site https://miggens.com.
 Its purpose is to fetch data from the DynamoDB Table that site-backend populates.
 At this time there are only a few endpoints and also a work in progress.

+## greedy-coins

+Demo project for Digital Air Strike code challenge.
+This app takes in a dollar amount ex.
+1.29.
+And outputs the optimal number of coins that sum to input.